Overview

 You can also export just your cleaned data, rather than the entire project.

-Remember from our lesson on data organisation practices that using widely-supported, non-proprietary file formats like tsv or csv improves the ability for yourself and others to use your data.
+Remember from our lesson on data organisation practices that using widely supported, non-proprietary file formats like tsv or csv improves your and others’ ability to use your data.